Bengee07/Module-2.6/lesson.md

 ## Part 4 - Group Discussion

+- On previous chapter, you already learned about MySQL, NoSQL database.
+- If you already create those databases, create a new one.
-- Create Permission and Policies on AWS S3 Bucket or AWS MySQL
+- Create new Permission and Policies on AWS S3 Bucket or AWS MySQL
+- Try to access the database using the new role you created.

 ---